 During the 20th century, the development of electronic technology led to the creation of new types of instrumentation, such as the oscilloscope, which allowed for the visualization of electrical signals in time-domain displays.
 Other innovations included the development of digital signal processing, which enabled the creation of digital signal analyzers and other advanced measurement devices.Throughout the latter half of the 20th century and into the 21st century, electronic instrumentation continued to evolve and become increasingly sophisticated.
 Some notable advancements include:

-• Digital Signal Processing: The rise of digital signal processing in the 1980s and 1990s led to the development of more advanced measurement devices, including digital oscilloscopes and spectrum analyzers.
+• Computer-based instrumentation: The development of personal computers and microprocessors in the 1970s and 1980s led to the creation of computer-based instrumentation systems.
+These systems allowed for more precise and accurate measurements, as well as the ability to store and analyze data over time.• Digital Signal Processing: The rise of digital signal processing in the 1980s and 1990s led to the development of more advanced measurement devices, including digital oscilloscopes and spectrum analyzers.
 These devices allowed for more precise measurements and provided a greater level of detail and analysis than previous analog instruments.

 • Wireless commnication: The development of wireless communication technologies in the 1990s and 2000s allowed for the creation of wireless sensors and measurement devices.
 These devices could transmit data wirelessly, allowing for remote monitoring and control of industrial processes and systems.